lipuwater/blog/README.md

 ###### Tags

-You can use tags by add 'tags: [github, github-pages, jekyll]' to post header.
+You can use tags by add `tags: [github, github-pages, jekyll]` to post header.

 ###### Category